 Award Details: Marketing EDGE will award up to $6,000 ($3,000 to the winner(s); $1,500 to the Honorable Mention(s)) in financial assistance to be used for conducting the research and data collection to support their dissertation.
 Honorable Mention(s) will receive certificates.
 The winner(s) will be assisted in gaining the cooperation of D/IM firms for data collection.
 All students who submit proposals will be given generous use of the Marketing EDGE Dataset Library.

 How to Enter:

-- An electronic version of the proposal (Word or PDF format) must be received by June 1, 2017.
+- An electronic version of the proposal (Word or PDF format) must be received by July 31, 2018.
 Submissions received after this date will not be considered.
-Maximum length is 25 double-spaced pages includes tables/exhibits and references.
+The maximum length is 25 double-spaced pages, including executive summary, tables/exhibits and references.
 The first page should be an executive summary of the proposal.